-A memorial service at Kobe East Park features roughly 10,000 lanterns, which are arranged to form the numbers "1.17" and the characters "Musubu," or "bond" in Japanese.
+A memorial service at Kobe East Park in the prefectural capital, Kobe City, featured roughly 10,000 lanterns arranged to form the numbers "1.17" and the characters for "musubu," or "bond," in Japanese.

-Officials hope that these events will help bring generations together so that the lessons learned from the disaster will be passed on to young people.
+Officials hope that the events will help bring generations together so that the lessons learned from the disaster can be passed on to young people.

-Participants were scheduled to offer a silent prayer at 5:46 a.m., the exact moment the earthquake occurred.
+Participants offered a silent prayer at 5:46 a.m., the exact moment the earthquake occurred.

-The annual event had been downsized since the onset of the coronavirus pandemic.
-But this year, organizers decided to return to the pre-pandemic scale, featuring double the number of lanterns used last year.
+The annual event had been downsized since the onset of the pandemic.
+But this year, organizers decided to return to the previous scale, featuring double the number of lanterns used last year.